On yin yang and perceived duality of life

 But one of life’s greatest confusions stems from our tendency to divide the world into polarities, an immensely limiting impulse.

-Dichotomous black and white thinking entails an unnatural rigidity leaving no room to consider the ‘grays’ of reality.
+Dichotomous black and white thinking entails an unnatural rigidity leaving no room to consider the ‘grays’ of actual reality.

 “Two things can be true at once — even opposing truths.”